Drinking Water Orders and Safety Alerts

 Pursuant to 22 M.R.S.A., Section 2614, a drinking water order may be issued to a public water system when, in the judgment of the Drinking Water Program, a threat to the public may exist from the presence of biological, chemical, or radiological contamination in a public water system.
 Depending on the threat, one of three types of Drinking Water Orders may be issued: Boil Water, Do Not Drink, and Do Not Use.
 When a drinking water order is issued, the water system must notify their customers immediately.

-A Drinking Water Order Policy is in place to help the Drinking Water Program and public water systems make important decisions on when a drinking water order should be issue and when it can be removed.
-A listing of all public water systems that currently have a drinking water order issued can be found on the Drinking Water Safety Alerts page.
+A Drinking Water Order Policy is in place to help the DWP and public water systems make important decisions on when a drinking water order should be issue and when it can be removed.
+A listing of all public water systems that currently have a drinking water order issued can be found on the Drinking Water Safety Alerts page of this website.

 - Language Translations for Removing a Drinking Water Order (PDF)